Hippity Hop

 Note: Stuff the egg shape with polyfil before continuing to the next rounds!!

-Round 15: Ch 2, *dec over next 2 sts, leaving last loop of decrease on hook as you go (you may want to move them to a safety pin to hold them if it becomes difficult to go around).
+Round 15: Ch 2, *dec over next 2 sts, leaving last loop of decrease on hook as you go (you may want to move them to a safety pin to hold them if it becomes difficult to crochet around).
 Cut a long end and draw it through the loops on your hook, starting at the loop farthest away from the hook (essentially you are making a drawstring for the last round of loops).

 Weave in the ends, embroider the face (if desired).